zldobbs/MEAN-Forum/README.md

-# MEAN-forum
+# MEAN Forum
-A web forum built using the MEAN stack
+A web forum (that's actually intended to be quite nice) built using the MEAN stack